GeoNode/geonode/docs/install/core/index.rst

 Install and configure ``NGINX`` ...............................

 .. warning:: Before executing the next steps, be sure ``GeoNode`` paver services have been stopped.
-In order to do that
+To do that

   .. code-block:: shell